 While e-commerce has become a lucrative industry benefiting a great many people, it isn’t an automatic path to success and profit.
 A lot of strategies come into play when you’re attempting to gain the attention and loyalty of potential customers online.
 And while a great product or service can sometimes accomplish some of this on its own, or via word of mouth, good marketing is crucial in order to differentiate yourself from thousands of other online sellers.

 Because most creatives or small business owners either don’t have experience in marketing or don’t have enough time for it, this aspect of a successful e-commerce operation can be tricky to say the least.
-So, to help you avoid some of the common difficulties and improve your own initiatives, we’re highlighting six common e-commerce marketing mistakes your business may be making.
+So, to help you avoid some of the common difficulties and improve your own initiatives, we’re highlighting seven common e-commerce marketing mistakes your business may be making.

 Not Utilizing All Of The Features Of A Social Media App